SquareSR/alternative-red-routes/BoomStrats.md

 # Boom Strats Backups

 > Scroll down to the bottom to see an extremely simplified, slightly less optimal version.
+> When deciding between X-Special or X-Speed use the one that you have extra of
+> In general 3 Repel Routes have extra X-Speeds and 4-6 Repel Routes have extra X-Specials.

 | HP after SD on Koga | Red Bar Lost on... | Overview of Strategy
 | ------------------- | ------------------ | -----------------------------------------------